 - Wolverine Claws: As can be seen in his page image, his favored weapons are essentially hooked claws worn like knuckle-dusters.

-- The Omniscient: With the limitation of being bound "by the Rule of One: One Question, One Answer".
-A person may only ever ask a single question of her, after which she can never speak to them again.
+- It Only Works Once: She is "bound by the Rule of One: One Question, One Answer", a person may only ever ask a single question of her (intentionally or "thinking out loud"), after which she can never speak to them again.

 - Metaphorically True: Her answer to Aladdin to find his father was, "Follow the trail of the Forty Thieves.
 Your father is trapped in their world".
 Aladdin at first thinks that he's literally their prisoner, but later realizes that he is "trapped" by his own greed.